You typically want to avoid fruits to stay in ketosis but there are exceptions. Find out whether apples are keto-friendly or not.

 - Net carbs: 11.4 grams

-Combined with the other foods in your diet the 11.4 grams of net carbs in 100 grams of apple is likely enough to kick you out of ketosis.
+Even if you follow a relatively low-carb diet, the 11.4 grams of net carbs in 100 grams of apple can definitely be enough to kick you out of ketosis.

 One ounce of apples is about 28 grams and contains the following amounts of carbs: